Osterburg (Groothusen)

 The Osterburg is a castle from the High Middle Ages in the village of Groothusen in the municipality of Krummhörn, in the district of Aurich in Lower Saxony, Germany.

 Location

-The castles lies at the eastern end of the East Frisian village next to a protected landscape.
+The castle lies at the eastern end of the East Frisian village next to a protected landscape.
 Today it houses a large quantity of historical memorabilia.

 History

 The village of Groothusen was originally built on a long warft in the early Middle Ages and was an important trading centre and meeting place in the Frisian Emsigerland, as well as the provost office for 12 parishes.
 At that time, like many other places in Krummhörn, it was on the edge of a bay and was accessible to shipping.
 There were, in those days, three moated castles in the village: the Osterburg, Middelburg and Westerburg.
 Only the Osterburg - rebuilt in 1490 - has survived; the other two were destroyed by Hamburg forces during feuds in 1400 and 1432.